ISCHEMIC STROKE

 CT perfusion (CTP)

-- a common definition for penumbra:
+- a common definition of penumbra:

 - hypoperfused brain at risk of progression to infarction (salvageable)